Flight Data Channels

 Typically, one receiver can feed into several networks in parallel.

 Maintain data, especially data about aircraft and routes.
 This in turn has an immediate effect in LiveTraffic: If an aircraft is properly maintained then it is shown with correct model and livery.
-If you find a wrong one go to OpenSky Aircraft Database and add/correct the data (requires a login, which is completely free).
+If you find a wrong one go to OpenSky Aircraft Database (not available as of APR-2026) and add/correct the data (requires a login, which is completely free).

 Last updated